tahirjaved/wp/README.md

      - **Name**: Your WordPress instance name
      - **Domain**: Your domain name (ensure DNS A record points to your server)
      - **Database Password**: Set a secure password
+     - **Build Pack**: Select "Dockerfile" if you want to use the custom theme
 4. **Deploy**: Click "Create" and Coolify will handle the rest

+### Using Custom Theme with Coolify

+**Option 1: Using Dockerfile (Recommended)**
+- Coolify will automatically use the `Dockerfile` in this repository
+- The custom theme in `wp-content/themes/custom-theme/` will be included in the build
+- After deployment, activate the theme in WordPress Admin → Appearance → Themes

+**Option 2: Using Volume Mounts**
+- In Coolify, go to your WordPress resource → Volumes
+- Add a volume mount: `./wp-content/themes:/var/www/html/wp-content/themes`
+- Redeploy your application

 ## Manual Deployment with Docker Compose

-If you prefer to use the docker-compose.yml file directly:
+If you prefer to use the docker-compose.yaml file directly:

 1. **Copy environment file**:
    ```bash